 Learners need to successfully complete each year to be able to progress to the next year and must complete the whole program to obtain the qualification of General Nurse.
 Fundamental subjects can be carried to the next year, but core subjects must all be passed.

-The learner develops personally and professionally and on completion of the course, should be able to:
+The learner develops personally and professionally and on completion of the course,

 • Recognise and respect people’s values and needs.